The Gauss map for bielliptic Prym varieties: Additional isolated singularities

-\end{proposition} \begin{proof} It is clear that $\nss^E_\delta(\Delta)=2^{g-1}$.
+\end{proposition} \begin{proof} It is clear that $\nss^E_\delta(\Delta)=2^{g-2}$.
 Indeed, if we want to find a configuration of points in $\Delta$ whose associated line bundle is $\delta$, we can choose the first $(g-1)$ points arbitrarily among $\{Q_i^1,Q_i^{-1}\}$, and then we only have one choice for the last point.
 The Gauss degree then follows from Theorem \ref{Thm: Degree Egt with E cycle of P1's}.
-Finally, it is clear that this maximizes $\nss^E_\ud$: Suppose there exists a configuration $\Delta=Q_1+Q_1'+\cdots Q_g+Q_g'\in E_{2\ud}\setminus Z_\ud$ (recall $Z_\ud$ is the diagonal defined in the beginning of this section) with strictly more than $2^{g-1}$ relations.
+Finally, it is clear that this maximizes $\nss^E_\ud$: Suppose that there exists a configuration $\Delta=Q_1+Q_1'+\cdots Q_g+Q_g'\in E_{2\ud}\setminus Z_\ud$ (recall $Z_\ud$ is the diagonal defined at the beginning of this section) with strictly more than $2^{g-1}$ relations.
 Then by the pigeonhole principle we would have

 for some $D\subset \Delta $ and $i$.
 This is impossible since $Q_i\neq Q_i'$ \end{proof} \begin{remark} When $g=4$, the above gives a ppav with Gauss degree $4$.
 We thus recover Varleys fourfold!
 Indeed, Varleys fourfold is the unique ppav in $\mathcal{A}_4$ with Gauss degree $4$ \cite{Gru17}.
 In a sense, the construction above could be seen as a generalization of Varleys fourfold.
-One could ask if this is the smallest achievable Gauss degree besides the hyperelliptic locus $\mathcal{H}_g$ (indeed, a quick computation shows that this degree is higher than the degree on $\mathcal{H}_g$ as soon as $g\geq 5$). \end{remark} We have the following construction when $g$ is odd: repeat the same procedure but take $Q_i^1$ (resp. $Q_i^{-1}$) to be the point above $j=e^{2i\pi/3}$ (resp. $j^2$) instead.
-I claim that we have
+One could ask if this is the smallest achievable non-zero Gauss degree besides the hyperelliptic locus $\mathcal{H}_g$ (indeed, an easy computation shows that this degree is higher than the degree on $\mathcal{H}_g$ as soon as $g\geq 5$). \end{remark} We have the following construction when $g$ is odd: repeat the same procedure but take $Q_i^1$ (resp. $Q_i^{-1}$) to be the point above $j=e^{2i\pi/3}$ (resp. $j^2$) instead.
+We have

 Indeed, let $G=\ZZ_3$, $X=\{1,-1\}\subset \ZZ_3$ and for $g\geq 1$, let